How Safe Is a Toddler Loft Bed?

 If you decide against getting a loft bed for your toddler, that's okay!
 These beds can pose a risk for your child and aren't the safest option for the little ones in your life.
 If you're looking for a different way to elevate your toddler's bedroom — we're here to help.

-Once you switch to Beddy’s, every morning will be a breeze, and their bedroom will always look clean and put together.
+Once you switch to Beddy’s, every morning will be a breeze, and their bedroom will always look clean and put together with this perfect loft bed bedding.

 Frequently Asked Questions